 - Public Law and Judicial Review

-Matt advises local authorities on major projects, such as the High Road West housing development in Tottenham, and the West End Project traffic scheme in Bloomsbury.
+Matt advises local authorities on major projects, such as the High Road West housing development in Tottenham, the Bacton Estate development in Gospel Oak and the West End Project traffic scheme in Bloomsbury.
+These projects exist at the intersection of public, commercial and property law.

 A significant part of Matt’s practice relates to highways and traffic management.

-He also represents his clients in high profile litigation over a wide range of local government functions and legal issues, from public law to contract law, as illustrated by his recent reported cases.
+He represents clients in high profile litigation concerning a wide range of local government functions and legal issues, as illustrated by his reported cases.
+These include:

-- R(Z) v Hackney: first Supreme Court case on positive action under the Equality Act
+- R(Z) v Hackney LBC.
+The first Supreme Court case on positive action under the Equality Act.

 Court of Justice of the EU

-- R(Hemming) v Westminster: Services Directive and licensing
+- R(Hemming) v Westminster CC.
+Services Directive and licensing.

 Court of Appeal

-- R(Z) v Hackney: positive action under the Equality Act and housing allocation
+- R (Z) v Hackney LBC.
+Positive action under the Equality Act 2010.

 High Court

-- Dacorum v Bucknell: at what point does accommodation for the homeless become “let as a dwelling”?
+- Dacorum BC v Bucknall.
+At what point does accommodation for a homeless applicant become “let as a dwelling”?

 - No preference is a reasonable preference – R (Mallon Montero) v London Borough of Lewisham25 May 2021